Toriality/DYOM-Visuals/README.md

 - **Effects:** Features and visuals existing in the original game that can affect the screen and gameplay, such as activating the HUD, FOV, and forcing camera styles.

 - **Shaders:** Special visual FX developed with HLSL (DirectX) that modify the game screen by changing colors, adding overlays, transitions, and more.

-- **Transitions:** These are shaders that move from point A to point B in a determined duration.

 ### List of Effects